cami7ord/wologa-docs/README.md

 Once you have an app and a user, you can create a process:

-- Make a `POST` request to the with a payload like:
+- Make a `POST` request to the `/homologation-process` endpoint with a payload like:

 ```json
 {